patopesto/sACN-Monitor/README.md

 ### Manually

-Precompiled binaries for macOS and Windowsan be found on the [Releases](https://gitlab.com/patopest/sacn-monitor/-/releases) page.
+Precompiled binaries for macOS and Windows can be found on the [Releases](https://gitlab.com/patopest/sacn-monitor/-/releases) page.

 ### Homebrew